tofaramususa/Python_Modules/01. Lists/README.md

-Here’s a detailed `README.md` on "Python Lists" with an emphasis on covering both basic and advanced topics, along with code examples and explanations.

 # Python Lists: A Comprehensive Guide

 This document provides an in-depth look at Python lists, a fundamental data structure in Python.
 Lists are versatile and widely used, and this guide will cover their creation, manipulation, and advanced features.